-6. Changes from the CMI 2009 Model
+6. Changes from the CMI_2010 Model

-A relatively small number of changes have been made between the CMI_2009 Model and the current version, CMI_2010.
+A relatively small number of changes have been made between the CMI_2010 Model and the current version, CMI_2011.
 These are detailed below.

-The principal change in CMI_2010 has been to update the default parameter values supplied in the Core parameter layer for Initial Rates of Mortality Improvement to reflect the publication of England & Wales population data for calendar year 2009, supplied by the ONS, which became available on 30 September 2009 (the CMI_2009 Model used data up to 2008).
-A quantification of the effect of updating the default parameter values in the Model is presented in section 3 of Working Paper 49.
+The principal change in CMI_2011 has been to update the default parameter values supplied in the Core parameter layer for Initial Rates of Mortality Improvement to reflect the publication of England & Wales population data for calendar year 2010 (the CMI_2010 Model used data up to 2009).